Is Your Dog Suffering From Corneal Ulcer? Here Are The BEST Home Remedies To Use

 • Discharge coming from the affected eye (possibly bloody)

-If you notice any of these symptoms of corneal ulcer in dogs, it is imperative that you administer the immediate and proper care your canine family member needs to prevent aggravating this health issue.
+If you notice any of these symptoms of corneal ulcer in dogs, you must administer the immediate and proper care your canine family member needs to prevent aggravating this health issue.
+The administration of fluorescein stain and even diamond burr debridement may be needed in some cases.

 And speaking of immediately and properly dealing with this problem, here are the best dog corneal ulcer home remedies that you can go for…

-According to a study published in the National Center for Biotechnology Information (NCBI), experiments show that extracts gathered from the Euphrasia officinalis plant “generally decreased pro-inflammatory cytokine levels,” which helps keep inflammation in check.
+According to a study published in the National Center for Biotechnology Information (NCBI), extracts gathered from the Euphrasia officinalis plant “generally decreased pro-inflammatory cytokine levels,” which helps keep inflammation in check.

-To use euphrasia in treating corneal ulcer in dogs, boil the leaves, stems and flowers of this herbaceous flowering in water for at least ten (10) minutes or until the liquid takes on a light brown color.
+To use euphrasia in treating eye ulcers in dogs, boil the leaves, stems, and flowers of this herbaceous flowering in water for at least ten (10) minutes or until the liquid takes on a light brown color.
 Let the liquid cool down completely and divide it into small but sufficient portions.

 Get a single portion of the cooled euphrasia tea and dip a clean piece of cloth in the liquid.
-Put the cloth gently on the affected eye.
+Put the cloth gently on the troubled eye, administering the same as most conventional topical medications.
 Repeat this process for a few minutes and discard the used euphrasia tea.
 Make sure you use a fresh batch for the next application.

-It is important to take note that this one works best during the early stages of dog corneal ulcer.
+This application works best during the early stages of a dog stromal ulcer.

 Let your dog load up on foods rich in astaxanthin.